Castle of Castellar de la Frontera

 The Castle of Castellar de la Frontera (Spanish: Castillo de Castellar de la Frontera) is a castle located in Castellar de la Frontera, Spain.
 It was declared Bien de Interés Cultural in 1963.

+The castle was listed as one of the 13 most impressive castles of Andalusia by the magazine National Geographic in 2022.
+Ana Cristina Ruiz of the Diario de Cádiz described the castle as one of the best-preserved in Europe.
+The castle was built around the 13th century.
+Just a few kilometers north of the Strait of Gibraltar, the castle had strategic maritime importance during the Reconquista.